BenBruyneel/proteinDiscover/README.md

 Update (v0.10.0) : revisited all functions and attempted to make argument names etc more consistent.
 Please note that this can have consequences for older code using these functions

-Update (v0.11.0) : newer versions of Proteome Discoverer (latest version I have seen is v3.1) have a different of storing some data.
+Update (v0.11.0) : newer versions of Proteome Discoverer (latest version I have seen is v3.1) have a different approach to storing some data.
 Most of the tables are still in the .pdResult files, but (MS2 & MS3) spectrum information is stored in the .pdResultDetails files.
 Please note that the current implementation of all spectrum functions in this package is not final.

 Work in progress!